sbani/ansible-role-liquidprompt/README.md

   - user1
 ```
 ### Add own liquidprompt config
-Lp as a high number of options you can use.
-Please take a look in the lp repo for more informations.
+Lp has a vast amount of options.
+Please conduct their repo for further information.
 Here's an example:
 ```yaml
 # Custom config for liquidpropt
 liquidprompt_enable_custom_variables = true